lshpaner/lshpaner/content/teaching/_index.md

 To reach me through the university, you may do so by visiting this [link.](https://www.cornell.edu/search/people.cfm?netid=ls799/)

-I am a Course Facilitator for the following programs:
+I am a course facilitator for the following programs:

 [Data Analytics](https://www.ecornell.com/certificates/data-science/data-analytics/)
 * [Understanding and Visualizing Data](https://www.ecornell.com/courses/data-science/understanding-and-visualizing-data/)